annie2010/Terraform-1/exercises/03/README.md

 ### Initialization

-* First, we need to run init since we're starting in a new exercise, or project directory:
+* first, we need to run init since we're starting in a new exercise, or project directory:

 ```bash
 terraform init